 — Pat Forde (@YahooForde) November 20, 2013

-The family's statement ends with six questions, including one about the 11 month delay in the case and one that asks about media reports about the alleged victim's intoxication level.
-The family says that Angulo told the family that based off the blood work, the alleged victim was not intoxicated.
-The police report about the incident said that she had been drinking alcohol that evening.
+The family's statement ends with six questions, including one about the 11 month delay in the case and one that asks about media reports about the victim's intoxication level.
+The family says that Angulo told the family that based off the blood work, the victim was not intoxicated.
+The police report about the incident said that the victim had been drinking alcohol that evening.

 - - - - - - -